nicholastay/divert/README.md

 **New in v2!**: Now no JavaScript required - now harnessing the power of static-site generation through Jekyll as included with GitHub Pages!

+**Updating from v1?**: Simply run `node divert.js upgrade` to migrate your old short-links to the new format.

 ## Start your own today!

 To begin, simply fork this repository (and, optionally, add a CNAME file).